SPDUK/portfolio/content/blog/javascript-101-variables-and-primitives/index.md

 You can probably read it even if you don't know how to code at all, just guessing what's happening is pretty easy, you're saying `num is equal to number 5` and `name is equal to the string "john"` ...How did JavaScript know what to do there?
 And what's even actually happening?

-Hopefully by the end of this blog you'll have a much better understanding of why we write the code in that way, what JavaScript is actually doing under the hood to make that code work and which primitive value to use when.
+Hopefully, by the end of this blog post, you'll have a much better understanding of why we write the code in that way, what JavaScript is actually doing under the hood to make that code work and which primitive value to use when.

 ## Variables

 Variables are essentially a name for *something*, that *something* can be, well, whatever you like.
 It could be any data structure, think of it like a "box" you can just put something inside and when you go to look in that box, it's there.

-In JavaScript the standard is to use camelCase for variable names.
+In JavaScript, the standard is to use camelCase for variable names, so we'll always be naming our variables as such: `someDescriptiveVariableName`

-For now we'll just use `var` to assign variables, later we'll introduce `let` and `const` as other ways of assigning variables.
+For now, we'll just use `var` to assign variables, later we'll introduce `let` and `const` as other ways of assigning variables.

 ```js
 var box = "my cool stuff";
 box
 ```

-In this example, we quite literally named our variable `box` and into that box we placed a string of `my cool stuff`.
+In this example, we quite literally named our variable `box` and into that box, we placed a string of `my cool stuff`.

-> **You can think about variables based on their names** this is a super useful, later on you'll need to come up with a *lot* of variable names, and it will be helpful to name them well.
+> **You can think about variables based on their names** this is a super useful, later on, you'll need to come up with a *lot* of variable names, and it will be helpful to name them well.

 Here's what's happening when you click `Run Code`:

 - **Creation Phase**
   -  JS evaluates the code block, seeing `box` as a variable and placing it into memory
-  -  the left hand assignment of `box` is **declared** - *not yet assigned! it just exists in memory now*
+  -  the left-hand assignment (`box`) is **declared** - *not yet assigned! it just exists in memory now*
   -  the value of `box` is currently `undefined`
   -  after declaring the value it is hoisted up to the top of the script *(more on this below)*
 - **Execution Phase**